 • Invaluable exposure and promotion through depict.org and at Encounters Film Festival – including a Festival pass with all the trimmings, tickets to the popular Depict Showcase and the prestigious Awards Ceremony.

-• Winning shorts get complimentary BBFC certification and are made available for theatrical screenings to exhibitors across the UK.
+• Winning shorts get complimentary BBFC certification and captioning and are made available for theatrical screenings to exhibitors across the UK.

 • The duration of your film(s) must not exceed 90 seconds including titles and credits.